President: Patti Tahan

-Patti has been a homeowner in the the same house in South Philadelphia since 1989.
-She loves South Philadelphia and believes that the old and the new can exist and thrive working together.
+Patti has lived in South Philadelphia since 1989.
+She loves South Philadelphia and believes that the old and the new can exist and thrive by working together.
 There is much to love when you live so close to historic Philadelphia, many great museums, performing arts venues, parks, restaurants, shops, quirky neighborhoods, public transportation and a diverse population.
 A graduate of Temple University, she has been teaching in Philadelphia since 1997.
 She is pursuing a Masters degree from UPenn in Liberal Arts with a focus on Urban Studies.
 She became a member of LoMo in its first year and has been involved with the beautification committee and cleanups but most often in maintaining neighborhood gardens.
-She served this past year as treasurer and looks forward to serving as president.
+She has served as LoMo’s treasurer prior to her current position as president.

 Al Girard: Vice President

 Al Girard – Al has lived in LoMo for 6 years.
 He joined LoMo immediately upon moving to the neighborhood.
 A prior LoMo Board member and co-treasurer, he is currently Vice Chair of the Zoning, Planning & Public Safety Committee; the LoMo rep on the 3rd District Police Advisory Council and is a 311 Neighborhood Liaison.
 He is a Tree Tender and a graduate of the Planning Commission Citizens Planning Institute and the Philadelphia Rising Citizens Engagement Academy.